Skip to content

 A review of Bob Dylan: Things Have Changed by Ron Rosenbaum; 287 pages; Melville House (October 2025)

 Ron Rosenbaum is one of America’s finest nonfiction authors.
 His bestselling book Explaining Hitler—an exploration of how and why Hitler became a monster, which I read when it was published in 1999—established its author as a master of cultural history.
 This time, Rosenbaum has turned his attention to Bob Dylan, a contemporary figure who might be the most influential and important songwriter in American history.
-He is, to date, the only one to be honoured with the Pulitzer Prize for literature.
+He is, to date, the only one to be honoured with the Nobel Prize for literature.
 Rosenbaum has subtitled his book “A Kind of Biography.”
 This, he explains, “is less a formal biography than a biography of [Dylan’s] impact on the consciousness of the culture.”

 Rosenbaum’s book is also a good deal more critical and less reverential than many of the books celebrating Dylan’s life and work.
 In a 2011 article for Slate, Rosenbaum expresses his frustration with those Dylan disciples he describes as “Bobolators”—“writers and cultists who still make Dylan into a plaster saint, incapable of imperfection.”
 Bobolators, he complains, “diminish The Bob’s genuine achievements by putting everything he’s done on the same transcendentally elevated plane.
 With their embarrassing obeisance, their demand for reverence, their indiscriminate flattery, they obscure the electrifying musical—and cultural—impact he’s actually had.”
 Rosenbaum confesses that he was once one of them until he grew out of it, but that this affords him a unique perspective on Dylan’s life and work: